LLNL/quandary/results/Readme.md

   * Optimization towards the pure |00> state of the coupled system (ground-state reset)
   * The initial state is the ensemble state over the qudit's space dimension (spanning all possible qudit states), coupled to the ground state in the cavity.
   * The configuration file 'AxC.cfg' is set to simulate T=2.5us, using a stepsize of dt=1e-5 (i.e. N=250000 time steps).
-  * Applies previously optimized control parameters (param_optimized.dat) that drive the qudit and the cavity to the ground state (98% fidelity).
+  * Applies previously optimized control parameters (param_optimized.dat) that drive the qudit and the cavity (almost) to the ground state.
+(Parameters are not fully optimal.)
   * Note that since many tiny time-steps are performed, this testcase takes a while to simulate (and hence to optimize)...